slawinski/slawinski-dev/blog/resources-for-beginner-web-developers.md

 |[Oh Shit, Git!?!](https://ohshitgit.com/)|"Git is hard: screwing up is easy, and figuring out how to fix your mistakes is fucking impossible (...)
 So here are some bad situations I've gotten myself into, and how I eventually got myself out of them in plain english."|

 ## Career
+Interviewing is hard.
+Passing an interview is even harder.
+Increase your chances of landing a dream job by consuming the below material.

 |link|description|
 |---|---|
 |[Career tips](https://github.com/ElaMoscicka/Career-tips)|Career tips for Software Engineers and Recruiters|